 Where to Eat: There’s no shortage of authentic local gems in Alfama, but it can still be a challenge to avoid the tourist traps.
-Head to Bela Vinhos E Petiscos for wine, snacks, and spontaneous fado shows.
+Head to Bela Vinhos e Petiscos for wine, snacks, and spontaneous fado shows.
 Or try Le Petit Café for gourmet cuisine and fresh seafood.

-Where to Drink: Ulysses Speakeasy is definitely one of the top bars in Lisbon, boasting the city's best collection of bourbon.
-The shelves are also stocked with hundreds of bottles of rare and interesting spirits from around the world.
+Where to Drink: Ulysses Speakeasy is one of the top bars in Lisbon, boasting the city's best collection of bourbon.
+The shelves are also stocked with hundreds of rare and interesting spirits from around the world.
 And the name is no joke; you might need a password to get in without a reservation.

 Where to Stay: If you want to meet new people and party all night, choose a hip hostel for an unforgettable experience.
 For more privacy, go for a cozy room at one of the area’s quirky hotels, where you can recharge your batteries and escape the crowds for a bit.

 Recommendations: Lookout Lisbon Hostel has an unbeatable location and lots of activities to help you meet fellow travelers.
-For something a bit fancier, try the Casa das Janelas com Vista.
+For something a bit fancier, try Casa das Janelas com Vista.
 It's a little oasis tucked into a quiet street where you’ll feel like part of the family.

-Where to Drink: Tasca do Chico is an iconic place to grab a drink and listen to some no-frills fado—if you can manage to get a table.
+Where to Drink: Tasca do Chico is an iconic place to grab a drink and listen to some authentic fado—if you can manage to get a table.
 Pavilhão Chinês is a cocktail bar located in an old grocery store, which looks more like a museum thanks to its collection of antique toys and artifacts.

 Where to Stay: Príncipe Real is perfect for those who prefer tranquility and world-class shopping to wild nights out.
 Check in to one of its many upscale hotels for the perfect urban escape.
 You'll still be close enough to enjoy all the action of the city center.

-Recommendations: 1869 Príncipe Real is a gorgeous bed & breakfast, offering nine rooms with simple and elegant decor in a 150-year-old building.
+Recommendations: 1869 Príncipe Real House is a gorgeous bed & breakfast, offering nine rooms with simple and elegant decor in a 150-year-old building.
 Memmo Príncipe Real is a five-star option that boasts unbeatable views from its perch above the neighborhood.

-Cais do Sodré
+Where to Stay in Cais do Sodré